theodorosploumis/drupal-production-checklist/README.md

   - [ ] patches applied
   - [ ] tasks time estimations that were wrong
   - [ ] findings about Drupal or other used services

+### 9. Sales/Promotion
-- [ ] Other: Write helpful Blog posts about the project
+- [ ] Promotion: Write helpful Blog post(s) about the project
+- [ ] Promotion: Ask for a customer testimonial
+- [ ] Promotion: Add project to the website portfolio

 ## Resources